 Although many people have a fear of public speaking, it sounds like the anxiety you experience could be affecting your grades and career goals.
 You've already gone through the hardest step: admitting that this nervousness thing isn't working out for you.
 Luckily, because so many people share your anxiety, there are lots of options to help deal with public presentation panic.

-As a student at Columbia, you're a hop, skip, and a jump away from a whole slew of resources.
-One organization dedicated to helping people, like you, build communication skills and confidence is Toastmasters International, which even has local meetings in New York.
+As a student you're a hop, skip, and a jump away from a whole slew of resources.
+One organization dedicated to helping people, like you, build communication skills and confidence is Toastmasters International, which probably has local meetings in your city.
 For more information, visit Toastmasters International.
 Another option is to take a public speaking course.
 If you're worried about getting a poor grade, drop by your professor's office during office hours to talk about your concerns.
-Or, you can take a trip to the Center for Student Advising to speak with your advisor about the possibility of auditing the course, taking it at another college, or other ways to deal with your anxiety.
+Or, you can speak with your advisor about the possibility of auditing the course, taking it at another college, or other ways to deal with your anxiety.

 You describe your anxiety as getting worse and affecting you in more situations; you may benefit from meeting with a therapist who can help you develop strategies to deal with your anxiety.
-Since you're a Columbia student, you can stop by or call Counseling and Psychological Services (CPS) at 212-854-2878 (Morningside campus) or Mental Health Services at 212-305-3400 (CUMC campus) to make an appointment.
 All of these options are available to you, and you shouldn't feel the need to limit yourself to just one strategy.

 As you think about what the next step should be, it's important to remember your communication strengths.
 It's also helpful to hone in on specific situations where you're more or less nervous.
 For starters, can you think of times when you've spoken in front of a group without feeling as edgy?
 What about speaking with smaller groups or with one other person?
 What's that like for you?
 Does it matter whether you know the audience on a personal level?
 Do you feel less nervous when you're not being evaluated in a certain way (e.g., being graded)?
 Have you noticed how preparation and familiarity with material is related to un/easiness during a presentation?
 In addition, what are the pros and cons of seeking help?
 What would life be like if you didn't have this fear?
 What possibilities would open up to you?
 These are questions you could explore alone and with a therapist to devise ways to alleviate your anxiety.